lungtendo/k2/README.md

 > This playbook refers the hosts by group name `nodes`.

 ## 4. Bootstrap the Master Node
-Before running the playbook, replace `MASTER_IP_ADDRESS` with the master node's address.
+Before running the playbook below, replace `MASTER_IP_ADDRESS` with the master node's address.

-If you have replaced `localdomain` in the inventory file with your own domain name, make sure it is update in this playbooks as well - lines 1 and 7.

 Also replace occurances of `USERNAME` with your remote user name - lines 18,27,29,30,34.

 ```
 ansible-playbook -i hosts.ini playbooks/master.yaml
 ```

+If you have replaced `localdomain` in the inventory file with your own domain name, make sure it is update in this playbooks as well - lines 1 and 7.

-Login to the master node and run `kubectl get nodes` to verify.
+Once completed successfully, login to the master node and run `kubectl get nodes` to verify.
 > OUTPUT:
 ```
 NAME     STATUS   ROLES    AGE   VERSION